-In the February 2017 issue of Pacific Northwest Golfer magazine, the par-3 17th hole at Kalispel Golf & Country Club in Spokane, Wash. is recognized as one of the “Great Holes of the Northwest,” one of just four holes selected each year by the Northwest’s largest and longest-running golf publication.
+In the August 2017 issue of Pacific Northwest Golfer magazine, the par-3 14th hole at Coeur d’Alene Resort Golf Course in Coeur d’Alene, Idaho is recognized as one of the “Great Holes of the Northwest,” one of just four holes selected each year by the Northwest’s largest and longest-running golf publication.

 With five sets of tees, ranging from 95-218 yards, this par-3 is perched on the north end of Lake Coeur d’Alene, and is all carry to a large floating green protected by bunkers and flower beds.
 The yardage varies from day to day, depending not so much on the tee markers but on the green itself.
 Players are transported to and from the green via a small shuttle boat.

 The “Floating Green” became iconic and legendary the moment the course opened in 1991, and was embraced for its originality.
 When owner Duane Hagadone brought up the idea of a floating green, he was scoffed at, and told it couldn’t be done.
 He did it anyway.